rusty-engineer/GSF-copilot-workshop/workshop-modules/01-GitHub-intro.md

    - For feature requests, describe the desired functionality.

 5. **Assign Labels and Milestones (Optional):**
-   - Use labels to categorize the issue (e.g., bug, enhancement, documentation).
+   - Use labels to categorise the issue (e.g., bug, enhancement, documentation).
    - Assign milestones to group related issues together (e.g., for a specific release).

 6. **Assignees (Optional):**